PrincetonUniversity/installing_python_packages/README.md

 $ conda activate myenv
 ```

 The package will be installed locally in `~/.conda/pkgs`.
-On the command line, use `conda deactivate` to leave the environment.
+On the command line, use `$ conda deactivate` to leave the environment and return to the base environment.
 Below is a sample Slurm script:

 ```bash
 #!/bin/bash